project-imprimis/libprimis/doc/engine.md

 enough for casual users such as video gamers who are presumably concentrated on other things.

-Currently, Imprimis only uses SSR for its water material's top surface, which satisfies nearly every condition where SSR is applicable: it's horizontal, non-metallic, and additionally its random movement distorts reflections, making extreme resolution less important.
+Currently, Libprimis only uses SSR for its water material's top surface, which satisfies nearly every condition where SSR is applicable: it's horizontal, non-metallic, and additionally its random movement distorts reflections, making extreme resolution less important.